iron-io/iron_worker_ruby_ng/README.md

 ### tasks.list(options = {})

-Returns array of information about tasks.
+Returns an array of information about tasks.
 Visit http://dev.iron.io/worker/reference/api/#list_tasks for more information about options and task information object format.

 ```ruby
 client.tasks.list.each do |task|